fabbox/ArchWiki-Viewer/README.md

 along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ### Icons
-Icons, with the exception of the logo, are based on [gaia-icons](https://github.com/gaia-components/gaia-icons) (which is probably under Apache2 ?).
+Icons, with the exception of the logo and icons within article, are based on [gaia-icons](https://github.com/gaia-components/gaia-icons) (which is probably under Apache2 ?).